middletemplelibrary/The-Evolution-of-the-Law-Report/README.md

 <param ve-image
        url="https://github.com/middletemplelibrary/The-Evolution-of-the-Law-Report/assets/110464039/141045b2-8e7f-459f-acf6-788359e26f1d">

+## From Nathaniel Lindley in (1885) 1 LQR 137, at 143
+<em>“The subjects reported should include all cases which introduce or appear to introduce a new principle or new rule; or which materially modify an existing principle or rule; or which settle or tend to settle a question on which the law is doubtful; or which for any other reason are peculiarly instructive.”</em>

 ## Setting A New Standard
 This all came to a head in 1864, during a general meeting of the Bar which took place at Lincoln’s Inn.
 This meeting resulted in the creation of the Incorporated Council of Law Reporting which was to be composed of members of the Inns of Court and the Law Society.